What is on-chain data?

 └── Market-Data/ // price

-Not all indicators or metrics are currently covered in CQ Dataguide.
-Our research team is working on the others to provide meaningful analysis.
-If you have ones to be analyzed, please submit an idea form at Suggest Idea.
+Not all indicators or on-chain metrics are currently covered in CQ Dataguide.
+Our research team is working on the others to provide meaningful analysis tools.
+If you have data on-chain to be analyzed, please submit an idea form at Suggest Idea.